-|Author:||Brett Cannon <brett at python.org>, Christian Heimes <christian at python.org>, Eric Snow <ericsnowcurrently at gmail.com>, Gregory P. Smith <greg at krypto.org>, Łukasz Langa <lukasz at python.org> Mariatta Wijaya <mariatta at python.org>, Pablo Galindo Salgado <pablogsal at gmail.com>, Raymond Hettinger <python at rcn.com>, Zachary Ware <zachary.ware at gmail.com>|
+|Author:||Brett Cannon <brett at python.org>, Christian Heimes <christian at python.org>, Donald Stufft <donald at stufft.io>, Eric Snow <ericsnowcurrently at gmail.com>, Gregory P. Smith <greg at krypto.org>, Łukasz Langa <lukasz at python.org> Mariatta <mariatta at python.org>, Nathaniel J. Smith <njs at pobox.com>, Pablo Galindo Salgado <pablogsal at python.org>, Raymond Hettinger <python at rcn.com>, Tal Einat <tal at python.org>, Tim Peters <tim.peters at gmail.com>, Zachary Ware <zachary.ware at gmail.com>|

 - Motivation and Rationale

 This PEP outlines the process for how the new model of Python governance is selected, in the wake of Guido's retirement.
 Once the model is chosen by the procedures outlined here, it will be codified in PEP 13.

 Guido's stepping down from the BDFL role left us with a meta-problem of having to choose how we will choose how the Python project should be governed from now on.